hailemariam-eyayu/dmudms_next/VERCEL_FIX_INSTRUCTIONS.md

 ## 🎯 Root Cause

-The issue was **database confusion**:
-- Your local scripts were updating the correct database (`cluster0.rp9qif7`)
+Database has been switched and seeded:
-- But Vercel was configured to use the empty database (`cluster0.hxcedpm`)
+- Now using `cluster0.hxcedpm` as the production database
+- Database was seeded with 10 employees and 10 students
-- This caused login failures because Employee1 exists in the correct database but not in the empty one
+- Employee1 exists with correct password in the new database
+- Vercel needs to be updated to use `cluster0.hxcedpm`

-**Solution**: Update Vercel to use the correct database URI.
+**Solution**: Update Vercel to use the newly seeded database URI.